denk1k/hedgesage/README.md

 ## TODO:
 -   [ ] Implement fund searching functionality
 -   [ ] Allow to retrieve 13F data from .txt files, letting backtests through years earlier than 2013.
+-   [ ] Allow for inclusion and downloading of non-stock tickers for the backtests